-A condition is included herein, requiring further coordination prior to certification of the DSP.
-The applicant submitted an exhibit, but staff does not find it sufficient and will continue to work with the applicant relative to the signage design.
+A condition is included herein, requiring further coordination and approval, prior to certification of the DSP.
+The applicant submitted an exhibit, but the Planning Board does not find it sufficient and requires continued work, relative to the signage design.

-(3) The applicant dedicate Parcels C and D to the City of Hyattsville for the purposes of maintaining access to existing park structures and to allow additional space for intersection improvements at Gallatin Street and the entrance to Driskell Park, and that Parcel B2 be dedicated as a Public Use

-Easement, in which the applicant shall maintain ownership of Parcel B2, but access of the parcel shall be granted to the general public.
+(3) The applicant dedicate Parcels C and D to the City of Hyattsville for the purposes of maintaining access to existing park structures and to allow additional space for intersection improvements at Gallatin Street and the entrance to Driskell Park, and that Parcel B2 be dedicated as a Public Use Easement, in which the applicant shall maintain ownership of Parcel B2, but access of the parcel shall be granted to the general public.
 Parcel B2 shall primarily serve to provide compensatory storage for the subject parcel, but shall be used by the public, and permitted at the City's discretion, under a separate Memorandum of Understanding (MOU).

+The applicant will dedicate Parcels C and D to the City of Hyattsville, as shown on the DSP, for the purposes of maintaining access to existing park structures and to allow additional space for intersection improvements at Gallatin Street and the entrance to Driskell Park.
+The applicant agreed that Parcel B2 will be dedicated as a public use easement, in which the applicant shall maintain ownership of Parcel B2, but access of the parcel shall be granted to the general public.
+Parcel B2 shall primarily serve to provide compensatory storage for the subject parcel, but shall be used by the public and permitted at the City's discretion, under a separate memorandum of understanding which shall provide for maintenance of Parcel B2 by the homeowners association or other agreed-upon party.
+The Planning Board did not condition the easement, as this will be a private agreement between the City and the applicant.